-Lehigh’s ESI department utilizes Footprints to initiate, document and monitor users’ requests for services.
-The Footprints system is set up to mirror the structure of the university’s departments.
-Product areas have been established for each of the Banner’s modules which include student, financial aid, human resources/payroll, finance, and advancement.
+Lehigh’s ES department utilizes Footprints to initiate, document and monitor users’ requests for services.
+The Footprints system is set up to mirror the structure of the University’s departments.
+Product areas have been established for each of the Banner’s applications which include student, financial aid, human resources/payroll, finance, and development and alumni relations.
 Product areas are also available for the numerous ancillary applications that are integrated with Banner.
 Primarily, data stewards, data managers or assigned designates have the authority to make a service request utilizing the Footprints application.
-The Director and Manager of ESI see all such requests.
-In addition, staff within ESI; see all requests that come under their purview.
+The Director, Assistant Director and Manager of ES monitor all requests.
+In addition, staff within ES see all requests that come under their purview.
 Correspondence applicable to each request is also handled through the Footprints system.
 In this way, all relevant information regarding requests for services is managed in a central location.
 When applicable, ES will add others to the request when support outside of ES is required.

-If a service request calls for the modification of an existing Banner program or any application maintained by ESI, the original version of the code is maintained, and a copy of it is created which will be the starting point for requested changes.
-These modified modules are identified by a unique name and/or presence in a unique directory on the applicable server.
-As applicable, ESI staff also document their changes within the code itself.
+If a Footprints request calls for the modification of an existing Banner program or an integration application maintained by ES, the original version of the code is maintained, and a copy of it is created which will be the starting point for requested changes.
+These modified applications are identified by a unique name and/or presence in a unique directory on the applicable server.
+As applicable, ES staff also document their changes within the code itself.

-A complete copy (or copies) of the production environment is available to programmers and functional users for comprehensive testing.
-These systems reside on separate servers so as to have no impact on the production environment.
-Once a system modification or enhancement has demonstrated satisfactory results, it may be further tested by the initiator of the service request.
+A complete copy of the production environment is available to ES staff members and functional users for comprehensive testing.
+These applications reside on separate test servers so as to have no impact on the production environment.
+Once a system modification or enhancement has demonstrated satisfactory results, it will be further tested by the initiator of the Footprints request.
 As appropriate, the system modification is migrated to the production environment by authorized ES staff members.
 It should be noted that as the Banner ERP applications continue to evolve, the need for application customizations continues to diminish.